josephchristianabela-cmd/clinical-trial-analytics-platform/README.md

 The objective of this project is to demonstrate practical application of clinical data management, statistical programming, validation procedures, and reporting using open source CDISC datasets.

-Programmes used: RStudio, Rshiny, R Markdown, CDISC & GitHub
+Programs used: RStudio, Rshiny, R Markdown, CDISC & GitHub

 **Dataset**